Latin dance in New York City is both dance theatre and social dances.

 This is Where We Come From

-In traditional human communities, dance is how we pray.
+In traditional communities, dance is how we pray.
 It is the core of community life.
 Traditional dance is an expression of family, faith, community and love.
 In the old countryside, community gatherings were the only thing in town.
 Everyone participated.
 Even in modern life, dance still marks important steps in life’s journey.

 This is Where We Came To